davidjnelson/timeline-tech-challenge/README.md

 - use more precision for the floating point numbers used during testing
 - write an ajax service to fetch the json instead of inlining it during the build using the requirejs text plugin. in the ajax service, include a loading indicator, error handling with retry, with integration tests for both.
-- write integration tests for: when play resumes, only the delta of the playback time for that event minus the elapsed time for that event is animated
 - consider make getTotalPlaybackTime private.  go through all code and looks for methods which should be private.
 - review all the code, look for ways to clean it up further and simplify it.  short on time so haven't had the chance to do that enough.